-Last summer, we were preparing for Katie to enter kindergarten.
+Last summer, we were preparing for K to enter kindergarten.
 An eye exam was one of the registration requirements.
-Given that her birth mother and birth siblings do not wear glasses, I assumed Katie's eyes were probably fine.
+Given that her birth mother and birth siblings do not wear glasses, I assumed K’s eyes were probably fine.
 She had never complained about headaches or difficulty seeing, and the eye exam was not high in the forefront of my consciousness.

 A few weeks before school began, we made an appointment at the local Spex store for a routine eye exam.

 An hour later, we were on the phone making an appointment with my husband’s eye doctor.
-Katie couldn’t see well out of her left eye, even when corrective lenses were in place.
+K couldn’t see well out of her left eye, even when corrective lenses were in place.